Using the Storyboard

 This is a Lua API call and will identify how much memory the Lua script interpreter is consuming.
 This will be a subset of the information returned by

-This sample demonstrates how you can use a Lua script to extract and print the FPS value to the display.
-The FPS value is stored as a string variable and can be referenced directly within a text render extension.
+This sample demonstrates how a periodic Lua script can be used to extract the local FPS The FPS value is stored as a string variable and may not exist until enough frames of data have been generated to derive a value.